candyasscoder/everfree-outpost/ART_REQUESTS.md

    a single 32x32px tile.
 The left torch from
    [LPC castle_lightsources.png][castle_lightsources] might work okay for this, but it's a little hard to make out exactly what that tile is supposed to be (it looks more like a candle than a torch, at least to me).
+The middle torch looks better but is too large (32x64).

 [castle_lightsources]: assets/tiles/lpc-base-tiles/castle_lightsources.png